-You may have recorded this data in a indexed address book, or stored in a personal computer using different softwares, such as; Microsoft Access, DBASE IV.
+You may have recorded this data in an indexed address book, or stored in a personal computer using different software’s, such as Microsoft Access, DBASE IV.

 - A database is a logically coherent collection of data with some inherent meaning.
-A random collection of different data can not correctly be refered to as a database.
+A random collection of different data can not correctly be referred to as a database.

-The DBMS is a general purpose software system that ficilitates the process of defining, constructing, and manipulating databases for verious applications.
+The DBMS is a general purpose software system that facilitates the process of defining, constructing, and manipulating databases for various applications.

 Database Management System in GIS

 DBMS data types map to access ArcGIS data types:

 |ArcGIS data type||Access data type|

 - Enforcing integrity constraints